skai-x/ml-demo/mnist/tensorflow/mnist_with_summaries/README.md

 ## Develop

+Please refer to the documentation [here](https://github.com/skai-x/elastic-jupyter-operator#deploy) to deploy elastic-jupyter-operator on your Kubernetes cluster.

-You can create a simple Jupyter notebook with all components in one pod, like this:
+Then you can create a simple Jupyter notebook with all components in one pod, like this:

 ```bash
 $ cat >> notebook.yaml << EOF